JetBrains/kotlin-web-site/docs/topics/data-science-overview.md

 ### Kotlin Notebook

 The [Kotlin Notebook](https://plugins.jetbrains.com/plugin/16340-kotlin-notebook) is a plugin for IntelliJ IDEA that allows you to create notebooks in Kotlin.
-It uses the [Kotlin kernel](#jupyter-notebook-with-kotlin-kernel) to execute the cells and harnesses the powerful Kotlin IDE support to offer real-time code insights.
+It uses the [Kotlin Kernel](#jupyter-notebook-with-kotlin-kernel) to execute the cells and harnesses the powerful Kotlin IDE support to offer real-time code insights.

-From our different notebook options, Kotlin Notebook stands out as the preferred choice.
+From our different notebook solutions, Kotlin Notebook stands out as the preferred choice.

 ### Kotlin notebooks in Datalore